Information on NVR for Parents

-Overcoming a child’s or young person’s violent, aggressive, harmful or self-destructive behaviour … with NVR
+Overcoming a child’s or young person’s violent, aggressive, harmful or self-destructive behaviour using Non Violent Resistance (NVR)

 NVR is a new approach, which has been specifically developed for responding effectively to aggressive, violent, self-destructive and controlling behaviour in children, adolescents and young adults.

-This website gives you some basic information about NVR, and explains how it can help the family.
+This page gives you some basic information about NVR, and explains how it can help the family.

-Why is my son/my daughter aggressive?
-Why does he truant and run away from home?
-Why does she hang out in bad company, put herself at risk of sexual exploitation and take drugs?
+Why is my child aggressive?
+Why do they truant and run away from home?
+Why do they hang out in bad company, put themselves at risk of sexual exploitation and take drugs?
 Why…

 You may have been given a variety of different explanations for your child’s behaviour.
 Professionals in child health or child- and adolescent mental health services, education or social services may have spoken of ‘ADHD’, an ‘autistic spectrum disorder’, an ‘attachment disorder’, or you may have been told that your child has been traumatised.
 He or she may have been given a diagnosis of ‘conduct disorder’.
 Your child may have witnessed violence, and you or others may believe that they are modelling their behaviour upon this.

 None of this alone explains why a young person acts in aggressive and unmanageable ways.
 What’s more, many young people become violent, without any of these ‘conditions’ ever being present.
 It may be tempting to believe that the aggression could be dealt with by tackling an ‘underlying problem’.
 However, clinical experience and research show that it is important to directly address the aggression or self-destructive behaviour – and to do this in very specific ways, with careful, supportive planning.